vroland/epdiy-hardware/README.md

 ## Available Hardware

-The full list of available hardware is available at[vroland.github.io/epdiy-hardware/](https://vroland.github.io/epdiy-hardware/).
+The full list of available hardware is available at [vroland.github.io/epdiy-hardware/](https://vroland.github.io/epdiy-hardware/).
 For each board, we provide:

 - Gerber files
 - Bill of Materials (BoM)
 - Pick & Place Positioning file